Mondo Trasho: Plot

-Divine finally takes the unconscious Bombshell to Dr. Coathanger and his dangerously ill nurse, who amputates her feet and replace them with bird-like monster feet which she can tap together to transport herself around Baltimore.
+Divine finally takes the unconscious Bombshell to Dr. Coathanger and his dangerously ill nurse, who amputate her feet and replace them with bird-like monster feet which she can tap together to transport herself around Baltimore.

-Meanwhile Divine is interrogated by a reporter which she shows disdain to until the camera starts taking photos.
+Meanwhile, Divine is interrogated by a reporter which she shows disdain to until the camera starts taking photos.
 She is then beaten by a member of the police, which leads to a gunfight between him and many bystanders.
-Divine throws a lamp at the police officer and wrestles with the officer until she kills him, she accidentally stabs herself in the stomach in the process.
+Divine throws a lamp at the police officer and wrestles with the officer until she kills him, accidentally stabbing herself in the stomach in the process.
 After Dr. Coathanger tries to abduct a high school girl, he drops the Bombshell and Divine in the woods but as she is about to succumb to her wounds, she is taken and "granted divinity," by Virgin Mary.

 The Bombshell then travels across Baltimore with her bird feet, which leads to her being mooned by greasers in an alley and being repeatedly insulted by two snobs.